saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 ### Final Code
 Notice how many of the variables for capabilities are grey in this example, since they aren’t yet used in the test code:

+See the example to compare your code in `config.java`

 <img src="assets/4.05J.png" alt="Capabilities for your test" width="750"/>